dmlc/gluon-nlp/docs/api/notes/data_api.rst

    >>>                                         shuffle=False,
    >>>                                         batchify_fn=batchify_fn)

-As ``Dataloader`` is iterable, we can iterate over the dataset easily using the following code:
+As :class:`~mxnet.gluon.data.DataLoader` is iterable, we can iterate over the dataset easily using the following code:

 .. code:: python